• Skip to primary navigation

 Love sewing bags?
 Let's make it even better with this easy-to-follow step by step tutorial for how to make an adjustable strap for any bag.
 Two ways!

 Not all bags come with an adjustable strap, but it's such a handy thing to have on a bag!
 Imagine the many times would like to wear your bag across the body, to keep your hands free!
-And other days, when you'd like it to keep it simple and short over one shoulder.
+And other days, when you'd like to keep it simple and shorten a bag strap to carry it over one shoulder.
 With an adjustable strap, just change the length, so it suits all your needs!

 Let me show you how easy it is, and I bet you'll always want to make all your bag straps adjustable!
 Here's the how-to.